 ASSIGNMENTS FOR MEMBERS OF THE 85K WRITING CHALLENGE:

 1. Write.
 Today’s word count challenge?
 Complete an entire chapter – start to finish.
 Then write two pages into the next chapter, stopping before you’re finished.
-If you accept this challenge, indicate your acceptance by telling the #85K90 tribe:I accept the #85K90 daily #writingchallenge: I will write an entire chapter, then write two pages into… Click To Tweet
+If you accept this challenge, indicate your acceptance by telling the #85K90 tribe:I accept the #85K90 daily #writingchallenge: I will write an entire chapter, then write two pages into the next before stopping.
+Click To Tweet

 2. Write at a time that is not comfortable to you.
 Choose one day this week to wake up early (or stay up late, whichever the case may be) to write one page of your novel.
 If you accept this challenge, tell the tribe:.#85K90 daily #writingchallenge accepted.
-I will choose a day this week to either wake up early or stay… Click To Tweet
+I will choose a day this week to either wake up early or stay up late to write.
+Click To Tweet

 3. Building on yesterday’s blog post, try writing like someone else today.
 Write faster than you typically write.
 Edit less.
 Write at a coffee shop.
 Skip TV to write.
 Whatever you typically don’t do, do today.
 Examine how it makes you feel.
 Evaluate your productivity.
 Integrate a new writing practice into your weekly writing routine.

 4. Visit the Mini Challenge in the members-only Forum for a special assignment based on today’s discussion.
 Go to: “Forum > Write > Mini Challenge.”
 (Note, this is a members-only Forum.
 If you’re not signed up for this website, you’ll have to do that first.)